ghzyd2zpri34vcviuqguknn2dqljgnbt._domainkey

 You don't care about making professional-looking photos of your horse.
 Why would you?
 Your dedicated horse photographer does that for you.

-But you spam your insta feed with photos of your horse and let's be honest, they don't always look that great.
+But you're filling up your Instagram feed with photos of your horse, and let's be honest—they don't always look that great.
 It's either too dark in the barn aisle or too bright outside.
-Or, there's a tree sprouting from your horse's ears.
-In any case, you decide it's time to spruce up your instagram and you really want to post photos that don't look like a toddler stole your phone.
+And somehow, there's a tree sprouting from your horse's ears.
+In any case, you're ready to improve your Instagram game and post photos that don't look like a toddler stole your phone.

 Most of us just snap what we like seeing with our eyes.
 And if that was all it took, most of us would take good photos.
 But that's not how it works.
-Because our camera sees things differently.
-I'll admit, phone cameras get better and better, a far cry from that flip phone camera.
-But it's still not the same as a professional camera.
-So there are a few things you should take into consideration.
+Because our eyes and our cameras see things differently.
+Sure, phone cameras have come a long way since the flip phone era, but they’re still not on par with a professional camera.
+So, here are a few things you should keep in mind.

-In this case, natural light is still the best.
+This tip does not only matter for horse photography, but for every photography genre: natural light is your best friend.
 But that doesn't mean you should take all your photos in bright sunlight.
 Because in bright sunlight, your phone camera won't know what to do with all those highlighted spots and dark shadows.
 As a result, your image will have these ugly white spots and very contrasty shadows.
 You might be able to save the photo by turning it black and white but even then you might end up with a less than stellar photo.
 One that won't make the cut for your revamped insta account.

 Don't use a flash unless you are absolutely sure your horse will not bolt.
 My Udo could not handle flash.
 My Sophie had no problems with it.
-But keep in mind, they are still horses and can change their mind at any time and at lightning speed.
+I have not tried it yet with my horses in Italy.
+But always keep in mind, they are still horses and can change their mind at any time and at lightning speed (pun intended).

 The most important thing really is: don't cut off the feet or any other extremities.

 Oh, and keep the horizon level.
-Most phone cameras have a grid that can help with that.
+Most phone cameras have a grid, or a level, to help with that.

-There are also certain "rules" you can keep in mind that will make your photo pleasing to the eye.
+There are also some "rules" you can keep in mind that will make your photo more visually appealing.
 There's the rule of thirds: put your subject on one of the intersections of the camera grid.
 Or you can go for symmetry by centering your subject.
 Also nice is going in close and filling the frame.

-Always keep an eye on your background too.
-If it's too distracting, you might consider taking the photo from another angle (but keep that light in mind as well!).
+Always be mindful of the background too.
+If it's too busy, consider changing your angle (but keep that light in mind as well!).
 Or you could use portrait mode to blur the background.

-Cropping is fine but since you lose precious data by doing that (and thus decreasing the quality of your photo), it is best to consider composition beforehand.
+Cropping afterwards is fine but remember you will lose precious data by doing that (and thus decreasing the quality of your photo).
+So it is best to consider composition beforehand.

-When you feel confident that you got all the above covered, it's time to get creative.
+Once you feel confident that you got all the above covered, it's time to get creative.
 Change the angle to something less conventional: shoot up or down.
 Or blur the foreground instead of the background.
-You can also shoot through something (think leaves or flowers).
-Endless possibilities!
+You can also shoot through something, likenk leaves or flowers.
+The possibilities are endless!

 Yay!